z-ninja/z-dsa/README.md

 Each share must be CELL_SIZE_L+1 size in bytes.

-To create private key from shares we exclude first byte of each share and join all shares together.
+To create private key from shares we exclude first byte(since it is just an index of share) of each share and join all shares together.

 That is Allice private key.